kanedata/find-that-charity/readme.md

 The latest .ZIP file will be downloaded and unzipped, and the data contained will be converted from `.bcp` files to `.csv`.

+### Charity Commission for Northern Ireland

+Data on charities in Northern Ireland will be fetched from <http://www.charitycommissionni.org.uk/charity-search/> (Open Government Licence)
+If a different URL is needed then pass it to the `--ccni` flag when running `import/fetch_data.py`

+The latest .CSV file (updated daily) will be downloaded to /data.

 ### Dual registered charities